orizens/echoes-player/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+### Build for Production
+Run `npm run build:prod` to build the project minified for production with AOT.

 ## Running unit tests